 - Unique S Pen features: The Note 21 demands a good reason to attract users instead of just bringing an S Pen as it is already available on the S21 Ultra.
 Samsung could feature a more versatile inbuilt stylus in the Note 21.
 It may develop the air gesture controls as accessible in previous generation phones.

 - The best specs Samsung can offer: The basic Galaxy S21 matches with the competitor phones in terms of price which is a good sign.
 But Samsung has removed RAM and display resolution in order to do so.
-Now it would be great if the Galaxy Note 21 appear as a premium phone with a huge memory and a lot of pixels.

 - Under-display selfie camera: There would not be a better option to catch its competitors’ move and bid farewell to the Note series than bringing the phone with an under-display selfie camera.